 How does Compass Work?

-Understanding that your child’s mental health and wellness directly impact their learning experience, Mohawk offers space to Angelus for counseling services within their school buildings.
+Understanding that your child’s mental health and wellness directly impact their learning experience, Wilmington offers space to Angelus for counseling services within their school buildings.
 Counseling sessions are provided by Angelus & billed through the student’s health insurance just like they would be if you came to our physical office in New Castle.

 This ensures that your child can get the services that they need, without the worries of finding time or transportation to get them to an appointment after or during school.

 How do I get my child started in Compass?

 - Calling 724-654-9555

 - or, by clicking the button below & completing the intake request form under the Get Started tab!

 You can initiate Compass by either discussing your interest with your guidance counselor, a phone call to Angelus at 724-654-9555 or completing the New Client tab at the bottom of this page.
 Please identify yourself as interested in the Compass program at Mohawk when you make contact so that we can streamline the process for you.